obelix74/image-tagger/LinkedIn.md

 I am pretty happy with the result.
 Attached screenshots of the application in action.
 My next stage would be to automate this for my entire image catalog and implement a search engine around this, once I figure out the cost of using Gemini AI API for 1000s of images.

 Given my experiences so far, I think I am going to settle down on Augment Code even for personal projects.
 Augment continues to stun me with its capabilities.

+The code for this project is available at https://github.com/obelix74/image-tagger